 - Create curvilinear paths connecting outdoor nooks or gardens within gardens

-- Have fun with ornamentation - pergolas, gazebos, birdcages, fountains and trellises with lots of vines creeping up them
+- Have fun with ornamentation - pergolas, gazebos, birdcages, fountains and trellises with lots of creeping vines

 - Do expand beyond pastels and traditional English garden plants - people of this era loved to experiment!